robertpullin/shell-commands-in-python/README.md

 # shell-commands-in-python
-Some useful ways for running shell commands in Python
+Some useful ways to running shell commands in Python